schmidtde-stout/advisor-api/docs/developer.md

 - All routes, if a thrown error is possible, should catch and forward (next(error)) to the Error handler in app.js
 - If middleware (e.g. authorizeSession) encounters an unrecoverable error it should throw an HttpError
 - All thrown errors should use http-errors modules to create errors

+### Logging

+- Always use `const log = require('loglevel');`
+- Every route should have a log.info on a successful request
+- thrown HttpErrors are caught and logged in the middleware error handler (in app.js), no additional logging is necessary
+- Underlying services and middleware may use log.debug for logging successful events
+- log.trace can be used for adhoc debugging, but should not be committed
+- The logging level is set in the LOG_LEVEL environment variable, it defaults to `info`

 ### Definition of Done